torvalds/linux/Documentation/networking/filter.rst

 Introduction
 ------------

-Linux Socket Filtering (LSF) is derived from the Berkeley Packet Filter.
+GNU/Linux Socket Filtering (LSF) is derived from the Berkeley Packet Filter.
-Though there are some distinct differences between the BSD and Linux Kernel filtering, but when we speak of BPF or LSF in Linux context, we mean the very same mechanism of filtering in the Linux kernel.
+Though there are some distinct differences between the BSD and GNU/Linux Kernel filtering, but when we speak of BPF or LSF in GNU/Linux context, we mean the very same mechanism of filtering in the GNU/Linux kernel.

 BPF allows a user-space program to attach a filter onto any socket and allow or disallow certain types of data to come through the socket.
 LSF follows exactly the same filter code structure as BSD's BPF, so referring to the BSD bpf.4 manpage is very helpful in creating filters.

-On Linux, BPF is much simpler than on BSD.
+On GNU/Linux, BPF is much simpler than on BSD.
 One does not have to worry about devices or anything like that.
 You simply create your filter code, send it to the kernel via the SO_ATTACH_FILTER option and if your filter code passes the kernel check on it, you then immediately begin filtering